Area Status: Open

 This 4,238 acre Wilderness takes its name from an ancient circle of granite rock, piled by some earlier man on top of the mountain.
 It is located in Madison County on the Fredericktown Ranger District, southeast of Bell Mountain and southwest of Fredericktown, Missouri.
 The area is primarily a broken ridge, having steep rocky slopes running from Little Grass Mountain on the north to the National Forest boundary four miles to the south.
 A printable brochure (972k, pdf format) of the Wilderness is available, additional a recreational opportunity guide (376k, pdf format) is available.

 Trails: From the trailhead there is a 2 mile section of maintained trail.
 The rest of the area is accessed by old woods roads or cross-country hiking.
-A printable brochure (504k, pdf format) of the Trail is available.

 Rating: Moderate.
 Terrain is sometimes steep.
 The area is within the St. Francois Mountains where elevations range from 1,305 to 520 feet.